guanrenyang/Distributed-Framework-First-Try/README.md

-# CS236-Cloud-Computing
+# Distributed Framework First Try (分布式框架初体验)

-This project will give you an excellent try of Hadoop & Spark & GraphX.
+Project of **CS236 Cloud Computing, Shanghai Jiao Tong University**, which will give you an excellent experience of **Hadoop & Spark & GraphX**.

 Just enjoy distributed computing!